toporek3112/vienna_public-transport_weather_correlation/jupyter/README_jupyter.md

 # Jupyter Notebooks
-These jupyter Notebooks do the same things as some of the docker containers, but as executable scripts.
+These jupyter Notebooks serve for data analysy and testing befor writing the required python script which are supposed to run in docker containers.
 The scripts still need a working kafka instance and Postgres database to function (and visualization still requires grafana), but are otheriwse self-contained.

 ## webscraper: